Pollinator Gardens

 Salvia greggi

 Native to Texas, this semi-evergreen and drought tolerant plant is very tough.
-It comes in a wide variety of colors: pale yellow, orange, salmon, fuchsia, purple, red, burgundy, and some with white variegation of leaves or flowers are commonly available.
-This plant is also named for its founder Josiah Gregg.
+It comes in a wide variety of colors: pale yellow, orange, salmon, fuchsia, purple, red and burgundy, including some with white variegation of leaves or flowers.
+This plant is also named for its founder, Josiah Gregg.

 Cast Iron Plant